Venue & Building Safety Regulations

 All closed rooms must have a vision panel.

 Laser Displays/ Equipment/ Laser Pointers

 When using laser light the energy of the light beam may not exceed 2.5mW/m2.
 At higher power levels the beam must be completely encapsulated.

 Class 1 and Class 2 lasers are permitted.
 The exhibitor must inform the safety coordinator about the laser type used (technical sheet) .
 In the case of a gas laser, the type of gas must be reported w.r.t the gas.
 Only daily production may be present in the hall.
 The exhibitor should make an arrangement separately or via the organiser with a supplier so that gas cylinders can be changed daily prior to the event opening.

-The use of lasers from Class 3 and higher is prohibited without additional protective measures and subject to permission from Brussels Expo and its safety coordinator.
+The use of lasers from Class 3 and higher is prohibited without additional protective measures and subject to permission from Bordeaux Expo and its safety coordinator.

 Night sheets must be made of inherently non-flammable material or of material satisfactorily treated to render it non-flammable.
 They shall be stored rolled-up and firmly secured and not cause any obstruction while not in use.